marinebon/condition-reports/README.md

 produce continuously up-to-date reports like those of the NMS Specific Condition Report Questions (SCRQs).

+A similar experiment is ongoing for the Channel Islands over at [ioos-eco/cinms-cr](https://github.com/ioos-eco/cinms-cr).

 ----------------------------------

 To get started look first in `./examples` and compare the files there to the corresponding outputs on the website in [marinebon.github.io/condition-reports/examples](https://marinebon.github.io/condition-reports/examples).